 - 1 cup gluten-free flour (I used Namaste Gluten Free Perfect Flour Blend)

-- 1 rounded teaspoon sea salt (I used Himalayan)
+- 1 rounded teaspoon sea salt (reduce accordingly if you use salted butter; I used Himalayan)

 - 1/4 cup butter*